na-na-hi/renget/archive/NovelAI-Quick-Start.md

 Wants: To win the lottery so he can retire to a tropical island
 Fear: Losing his job
 ```
+6. Use { } to give the AI instructions, such as { Describe the room in vivid detail }.
+This will temporarily activate a module designed to follow instructions, unlike the base storytelling modules.
+This activation will last until 1000 characters after the instruction.
-6. Don't write like a 5-year-old if you want the model to write better than a 5-year-old.
+7. Don't write like a 5-year-old if you want the model to write better than a 5-year-old.
 It's influenced by your writing style.
-7. Have fun.
+8. Have fun.
 -> ![ScreenShot of Shoggy Mascot](https://i.imgur.com/fASMBkf.png) <-
 ## AI Model
 The model is the name of the AI you’re writing with.
-As of 07/14/2023 Clio is the best model, so just stick with her.
+As of 09/05/2023 Kayra is the best model, so just stick with him.
 If you are reading this and newer models are available, use the latest model that you have access to.

 ![ScreenShot of Clio selected as the AI Model](https://i.imgur.com/UaHyzDV.png)
 ## Config Preset
 This config preset controls a LOT of knobs and dials you can mess with that influence how the AI generates text.
 I do not recommend tweaking those settings as a beginner.
 Just stick with a preset option until you're more comfortable with NovelAI.
-You can select one from the drop-down, or use the default option that's already selected (Vingt-Un for Clio).
+You can select one from the drop-down, or use the default option that's already selected.

 !!! note User made config presets
 	There are also many user-made presets available in the discord as well.
 It's a completely optional extra step, but many would recommend it.
 You can find them in the [novelAI Discord](https://discord.gg/novelai) within the [novelai-content-sharing](https://discord.com/channels/836774308772446268/1035306005640249354) channel.
 If you're on desktop, it's as simple as downloading the preset then dragging and dropping the file into the NovelAI interface.
 The new preset should then appear as an option under the config preset dropdown menu.